radish-es/casebook-property/content/statutes/protection-property.md

 title: Protection of Property Act
 short: Protection of Property Act
 reporter: 'RSNS 1989, c 363'
+description: Among other things, this Act creates a quasi-criminal action in trespass.
 tags:
   - trespass
   - exclusion